 - Achieving satiety helps us maintain a healthy weight since it may help reduce the chance of overeating.

 - If we are feeling full and nourished, we may be less likely to reach for unhealthy snacks and more likely to crave healthier foods.

-- Promoting satiety by enjoying balanced meals is a great way to help optimize our diet with nutrient-dense foods the body craves!
+- Promoting satiety by enjoying balanced meals is a great way to reduce nutrient deficiencies and optimize our diet with nutrient-dense foods the body craves!

 Here’s Why You May Not Always Feel Full After Meals

 Living in a fast-paced society has made us accustomed to a go-go-go lifestyle, including how we enjoy our food.
 How often do you shovel down your meal while driving, grab a bar and enjoy it on the go, or eat your meal while talking on the phone?
-Not only are we distracted, but since we’re not sitting down to enjoy our meal, we’re eating way too fast, which may leave us still feeling hungry as our brain hasn’t caught on to the fact that we are actually full (psst… eating slower may be one of the simplest tips for satiety you can try).
+Not only are we distracted, but since we’re not sitting down to enjoy our meal, we’re eating way too fast!
+This may leave us still feeling hungry as our brain hasn’t caught on to the fact that we are actually full (psst… eating slower may be one of the simplest tips for satiety you can try).

 Here’s what you really want to know — how do we satisfy our appetite while also staying full until our next meal?